 That’s where the department of World Languages comes in.
 AACC is a leader among Maryland community colleges for the number of languages offered, as well as its knowledgeable and experienced faculty.
 The World Languages department offers high-quality, face-to-face credit language instruction in 15 modern and classical languages.
 It incorporates cultural competencies into the development of communication skills, giving students the tools to negotiate a variety of contexts in a linguistically and culturally appropriate manner.

 Choose among the following to learn a language and explore other cultures:

-Students wishing to earn a bachelor’s or advanced degree in a world language should consider the Associate in Liberal Arts degree, as it offers the opportunity to develop language skills while pursuing a thorough liberal arts education in preparation for transfer into a language major at the university level.
+Students who want to earn a bachelor’s or advanced degree in a world language should consider the Associate of Liberal Arts degree.
+It gives you the chance to develop language skills while pursuing a thorough liberal arts education and prepares you to transfer into a language major at the university level.

 It is not necessary to start with the first college level course if you have previous experience with the language.
 A rule of thumb for self-advising is that one year of high school language is equivalent of one term of a college level language.
 You may use your high school transcript or report card as documentation when you register for a language.
 The World Languages department chair also may sign your registration form if you wish to waive a prerequisite for a course.

 Larry Gray, professor